cknightfury/detakon/README.md

 }
 ```

 Above sample is not all-inclusive.
 Detamaps, source data, and output expect full chain of custody.
-No security guarantees are made in regards to untrusted or malformed data.
+No security guarantees are made.
+Users are advised not to use untrusted, or malformed data.

 ## License